 Public attendance at meetings.
-To the extent possible, meeting room conditions should allow for effective public observation of the meetings.
+To the extent possible, meeting room conditions should allow for effective public observation of the meetings if the public agency chooses to conduct a regular, in-person meeting.
 No person attending the meeting can be required to identify himself or herself in order to attend a meeting.
 The agency cannot place conditions on attendance of the public at a meeting other than the conditions required to maintain order.
 KRS 61.840.
+Although the public has the right to attend public meetings, the Open Meetings Act does not require a public agency to permit public comments or public participation during the meeting.
 Since the General Assembly has not established procedural rules for the conduct of meetings and citizen participation, each agency must adopt its own rules of procedure, but those rules may not conflict with the Open Meetings Act.
+But see 2022 HB 121 (requiring school boards to provide at least 15 minutes of time for public comments at every regular meeting).

-$\it News\ media\ coverage.$ Public agencies must permit news media coverage, including recording and broadcasting.
+News media coverage.
+Public agencies must permit news media coverage, including recording and broadcasting.
 KRS 61.840.